 Hello!
 I'm Eva, an history undergraduate from Durham University.
 My interests lie in uncovering often overlooked narratives within minority histories.
 My research project will focus on medieval race theories through the lens of the Hereford World Map.

-My research will investigate factors contributing to the transmission of avian influenza to farmed poultry.
-I'm delighted to be a part of the Laidlaw community and am really excited to get in touch with many of you!
-My current interests are in rewilding, phenological responses to environmental change and behavioural ecology.
-But really anything!
+My Laidlaw research investigated factors contributing to the transmission of avian influenza to farmed poultry.
+And I completed my Leadership in Action project with Think Pacific on the Environment & Sustainability programme in Rarabasaga, Fiji.
+I'm delighted to remain a part of the Laidlaw community and am as excited as ever to get to know many of you!
+My current research interests are in marine restoration, and community and political engagement.

 I am a second year law student at Trinity College Dublin, conducting a research project on period poverty and how it impacts participation in education in Ireland.